 Crimes do not have to be reported to law enforcement.
-However, the crime victim’s financial need must be from the direct result of a recent crime occurring within four months of the request.
+However, the crime victim’s financial need must be from the direct result of a recent crime occurring within six months of the request.
 Funds cannot cover non-criminal financial hardships.
 For example, if an individual is unable to pay their rent and utilities because they lost their employment due to their company’s layoffs and not as a result of a crime, the fund could not assist with this hardship.

 The length of time to process applications may vary depending on the immediacy of the situation and whether applications are fully complete with all of the accurate supporting documentation.
 Applications with all of the necessary supporting documentation are processed on average within 1-5 business days.
 We encourage victim advocates to contact the COVA’s Crime Victim Emergency Fund staff with any questions on completing applications and/or obtaining the required documentation.